- Part I: Facebook Community Guidelines and Code of Conduct

 Indivisible Eastside is a local chapter of the Indivisible Movement, inspired by the Indivisible Guide.
 The Indivisible Guide was written by a group of former Congressional staffers who witnessed the success of the Tea Party and turned their experiences into a practical guide for resisting Donald Trump’s agenda.

-Indivisible Eastside maintains a public Facebook Page and an active private Facebook Group (just ask to join).
-In order to make the group as effective as possible, we ask that you follow our Community Guidelines.
-The group is moderated to keep posts appropriate, constructive and action-oriented.
+Indivisible Eastside’s mission is to work effectively together within the Eastside region of metropolitan Seattle to 1) advance progressive, compassionate and antiracist policies and government and 2) Repair, improve and reform damaged social and democratic institutions fractured by decades of conservative policy and the recent Trump administration.
+See our Mission Statement.
+In order to make the group as effective as possible, we ask that you follow our Community Guidelines and Code of Conduct.
+The group is moderated by a small group of volunteers to keep posts appropriate, constructive and action-oriented.
 Please address any questions or concerns to the administrators of the Facebook Group (via messaging).

-- Please keep posts to the group relevant to our main goal: resisting the Trump agenda, particularly by influencing our members of Congress from Washington State:
+Please keep posts to the group relevant to our main goal: advancing progressive policies and government particularly by influencing our local lawmakers and Members of Congress from Washington State:

 - Senator Patty Murray